polyfy/polylith/readme.md

                                  :deps/root "projects/poly"}}}}}
 ```

-If all went well, the `poly` tool managed set the latest sha for the `:poly` alias by taking it from the `main` branch
+If all went well, the `poly` tool managed set the latest sha for the `:poly` alias by taking it from the `issue-66` branch,
-(the sha `da3bccf3a13ac30be8e31fedeab4de53c1efd951` is just an example).
+or the `master` branch if not given (the sha `da3bccf3a13ac30be8e31fedeab4de53c1efd951` is just an example).
 If not, you can find it [here](https://github.com/polyfy/polylith/commits/issue-66)
 or you can get it by executing this command:
 ```